Meet the Team

 Prior to joining IGES, Dr. Low was an Associate Professor at University of Nebraska-Lincoln, School of Natural Resources.
 Working with UCAR, she oversaw the completion of more than 50 GLOBE protocol tutorials and virtual lab and fieldwork interactive learning assets, in conjunction with three NASA science teams; She also served as the GLOBE Program Desk Officer for Africa and the Middle East.

-Cassie Soeffing, Senior Science Educator, IGES.
+Informal Science Lead, Cassie Soeffing, Senior Science Educator, IGES.
 Ms. Soeffing’s expertise includes inquiry-based learning and employing geospatial technologies in K-12 education, undergraduate, graduate, and professional development programs.
-In addition to being a former classroom science teacher, she served as an Einstein Fellow, working alongside NASA scientists to help deliver new discoveries and cutting-edge science to educators.
-She is an IGES GLOBE Trainer and is engaging both formal and informal education audiences - including K-12, outdoor education centers, Girl Scouts, 4H, and other groups – in authentic STEM investigations, including GLOBE Observer GO citizen science.
+In addition to being a former classroom science teacher, Presidential Awardee, and Einstein Fellow Science Mission Directorate at NASA HQ Earth, she worked alongside NASA scientists to help deliver new discoveries and cutting-edge science to educators.
+She is an IGES GLOBE Partner and Trainer and is engaging both formal and informal education audiences - including K-12, outdoor education centers, Girl Scouts, 4H, and other groups – in authentic STEM investigations, including GLOBE Observer (GO)citizen science.